Clara Morris

-Clara Morris (1846-9 – November 20, 1925) was an American actress.
+Clara Morris (1846-9 – November 20, 1925) was a Canadian/American stage actress of the Victorian Era.

 Early life

 Actress Clara Morris was born in Toronto, the eldest child of a bigamous marriage.
 Sources disagree on the year of her birth, writing it as any of the years from 1846 – 1849, inclusive.

 When she was three, her father, whose name was La Montagne, was exposed as a bigamist and her mother moved with Clara to Cleveland, where they adopted Clara's grandmother's name, Morrison.
 Young Clara received only scanty schooling.
 In circa 1860 she became a ballet girl in the resident company of the Cleveland Academy of Music, shortening her name to Morris at that time.
 At the Cleveland Academy of Music, Morris worked under the management of John A. Ellsler.